 The Belvedere Palace, located at the edge of the city centre, is another attraction that should not be missed.
 In addition to being a baroque architectural masterpiece, the palace is home to the world’s largest collection of works by Gustav Klimt, including the stunning ‘The Kiss’ and ‘Judith’.
 The beautiful palace gardens are also great for a lazy afternoon stroll.

-Other museums worth a visit are the Liechtenstein Palace, which houses a great collection of paintings as well as bronzes and porcelain, and the KunstHaus Wien which is a fitting hommage to one of the city’s most colourful figures in modern times: Friedensreich Hundertwasser – if you find his style totally irresistable, then a visit to the Hundertwasser Haus and the city’s heating plant in Spittelau (along the Danube) are a must!
+Other museums worth a visit are the Liechtenstein Palace, which houses a great collection of paintings as well as bronzes and porcelain.
+There’s also the KunstHaus Wien which pays tribute to one of the city’s most colourful figures in modern times: Friedensreich Hundertwasser.
+If you find his style totally irresistable, then a visit to the Hundertwasser Haus and the city’s heating plant in Spittelau (along the Danube) are a must!

 Arguably Vienna’s most treasured landmark, the Schönbrunn Palace, is located outside the city centre.
 This magnificent baroque style palace was Empress Elisabeth’s summer residence.
 The interior is lavish and the furnishings are exquisite.
 Take a guided/audio tour to really get a good sense of the history of this palace.
 Leave sufficient time to explore the palace gardens which, with their ornate fountains and statues, are nothing short of stunning.
 A UNESCO World Cultural Heritage Site, the palace is a highlight of a visit to Vienna.

-One last tip: Upon arrival in Vienna, purchase a Vienna card – this allows you unlimited travel in the city’s very efficient public transportation system as well as discounts for entry into museums, palaces and other venues, as well as purchases in a large selection of shops and restaurants.
+One last tip: Upon arrival in Vienna, purchase a Vienna card.
+This allows you unlimited travel in the city’s efficient public transportation system as well as discounts for entry into museums, palaces and other venues.